ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 In-state vs. Out-of-state Tuition at Amarillo College

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Take the time to confirm your state's guidelines for how to qualify for in-state tuition.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria as well, depending on the state you and your parents currently reside in.
+Attending an insitution where you qualify for in-state tuition can drastically reduce the total cost of attending college.
+Take the time to confirm your state's guidelines for how to qualify for in-state residency.
+Each state has different requirements to qualify as in-state resident.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be other criteria too, depending on where you live.

 Explore other Texas colleges